ppintosilva/bayes-babies/README.md

 ## Contributions

-Everyone can contribute towards the drafting of session documents and related content (e.g. summary of lessons learned at the end of each session).
-GitHub offers the right platform for this.
+Everyone can contribute towards the pool of learning resources: custom problems/datasets, notes, session summaries, lessons learned, etc. GitHub offers the right platform for this.
 If you're not familiar with GitHub and pull requests, please check the [online documentation](https://help.github.com/en/articles/about-pull-requests).
 It boils down to the following steps:

 1. Fork this repository
 2. Make commits and push them to the master branch (or other branch) of your fork.